-The Township's General Fund reported an increase in the fund balance of \$792,393 in 2022, providing for a balance going into the new year of \$2,955,717.
+The Township's General Fund reported an increase in the fund balance of \$1,153,574 in 2024, providing for a balance going into the new year of \$5,525,807.
 The increase in the fund balance for the General Fund was the result of an upturn in real estate transfers tax revenue due to the booming housing market seeing much higher resale values for properties.
-Also, the earned income tax revenue, which was conservatively budgeted because we continue with the COVID-19 pandemic, realized a higher revenue than anticipated.
+Also, the earned income tax revenue realized a higher revenue than anticipated.
+We suspect it is mostly due to the many businesses offering a higher salary since the pandemic.